BoostryJP/ibet-Network/README.md

 ### Version control policy

-The repository of ibet-Quorum will be version controlled by the following policy.
+The repository of ibet-network will be version controlled by the following policy.

 - Version up of the whole repository is done every 6 months.
 - Version up of the Quorum node will be done every 6 months.
 The version to be adopted in the next update will be decided by consortium agreement.